vineethsankre/React-RockPaperScissors-Game/README.md

 - **Styled Components** should be used for styling purposes
 - The Page should consist of three HTML button elements with `data-testid` attribute values as **rockButton**, **scissorsButton** and **paperButton** respectively
-- In Game Results View, the page should consist of an HTML image element with alt as **your choice** and src as URL for your choice image

 </details>